-If you are interested in learning more about nonverbal autism to better understand and support your you nonverbal autistic child, student, or client, we are presenting a full day workshop live.
-The recording will be available to you for 60 days after the event.
-Click here to find out more.
+If you are interested in learning more about nonverbal autism to better understand and support your nonverbal autistic child, student, or client, we offer our online course, Understanding & Supporting Nonverbal Autism.

 Courchesne et al (2015) Autistic children at risk of being underestimated Molecular Autism 6:12